-Yangon Heritage Walk with Expert
+Yangon Heritage Walk with an Expert

 Set off for downtown Yangon for an insightful walking tour.
-You will be joined by an expert expatriate architect who has spent years studying the city’s buildings and been a key player in the preservation of Yangon’s historic buildings.
+You will be joined by an expert expatriate architect who has spent years studying the city’s buildings and who has been a key player in the preservation of Yangon’s historic buildings.
 Before hitting the pavement, the expert will share a bit of information about his background and the ongoing efforts to preserve the former capital’s architectural jewels.

 Discovering Yangon buildings’ secrets with an architect

 Armed with this background information, it’s time to explore the city’s architectural gems.
 The majority of the buildings were constructed in the late 19th century by the British…yet display different styles.
 The elegant Irrawaddy Flotilla Company, for example, is a towering white building with large Corinthian-style columns while the Customs House displays an imposing red-brick edifice.
 Each building has a story to tell–from its past usage to its current purpose.
 Along the way, the guide will also share with you his or her personal experience with the building…not just about the preservation work but also antidotes and stories of living and working in the shadows of these incredible structures.

 Among some of the buildings visited is the Secretariat, a stunning building that was the scene of General Aung San’s execution.
 You will learn how this single event played a pivotal role in the country’s history.
 You will also see excellent cases of adaptive reuse, where once crumbling heritage buildings have been repurposed into restaurants, office buildings, and residences.
 The stories of their past still echo from the elegant facades and, in some cases, fading colors.

 Multicultural diversity in Yangon